shinjiwlab/shinjiwlab.github.io/_posts/2023-10-03-foundations.md

 ## The ML-SUPERB Challenge: Community-Driven Benchmarking for over 150 Languages
 {% details Authors %}
-*Jiatong Shi, Dan Berrebbi, William Chen, Ho-Lam Chung, En-Pei Hu, Wei Ping Huang, Xuankai Chang, Shang-Wen Li, Abdelrahman Mohamed, Hung-yi Lee, Shinji Watanabe*
+*Jiatong Shi, William Chen, Dan Berrebbi, Hsiu-Hsuan Wang, Wei-Ping Huang, En-Pei Hu, Ho-Lam Chuang, Xuankai Chang, Yuxun Tang, Shang-Wen Li, Abdelrahman Mohamed, Hung-yi Lee, Shinji Watanabe*
 {% enddetails %}
 &nbsp;

-Speech enjoys a variety of self-supervised models, all of which use different types of architectures or pre-training tasks. *But how do you know which models are the best for a given task?* Traditionally, the [SUPERB Benchmark]() has been the go-to resource for answering this question.
+Speech enjoys a variety of self-supervised models, all of which use different types of architectures or pre-training tasks. *But how do you know which models are the best for a given task?* Traditionally, the [SUPERB Benchmark](https://superbbenchmark.org/leaderboard) has been the go-to resource for answering this question.
 It tests the ability of these models across various speech processing tasks, ranging from speaker identification to speech recognition.
 However, all of the tasks in SUPERB are in English.
-So while it can answer the aforementioned question well, another one remains open: **What are the best models for a given language?** We sought to answer this question when we developed the Multilingual SUPERB (ML-SUPERB) Benchmark.
+So while it can answer the aforementioned question well, another one remains open: **What are the best models for a given language?** We sought to answer this question when we developed the Multilingual SUPERB (ML-SUPERB) Benchmark <d-cite key="shi2023ml"></d-cite>.

-The ML-SUPERB benchmarks self-supervised models on speech recognition for 143 languages.
+ML-SUPERB benchmarks self-supervised models on speech recognition for 143 languages.
 This evaluation is split across 2 data tracks: a 10-minute track and 1-hour track, which corresponds to the amount of labeled data used to finetune the model *per language*.
 Within each track is several training settings.
 The monolingual setting tests the model on monolingual ASR for 13 languages separately.
 The multilingual setting evaluates the model on language identification (LID), multilingual ASR, and joint LID+ASR on all 143 languages.

 While ML-SUPERB had the highest language coverage yet of any speech benchmark, it is far from the ~8000 languages spoken around the world.
 Further growing this coverage, however, is no simple task.
 Paired speech/text data is expensive to obtain, particularly for languages with smaller populations.
 Data quality is also a concern, as the findings that can be gleamed from the benchmark rely upon the reliability of its data sources. **Given these challenges, how can we extend speech technologies to new languages?** We believed that the solution laid in community-driven efforts, integrating the work of researchers across the globe.
 The ML-SUPERB Challenge was thus born, inviting researchers to contribute corpora for new languages and design new methods for multilingual speech processing.